stereolabs/zed-ros-wrapper/README.md

  To select the ZED from its serial number

     $ roslaunch zed_wrapper zed.launch serial_number:=1010 #replace 1010 with the actual SN

+### Diagnostic
+The ZED node publishes diagnostic information that can be used by the robotic system using a [diagnostic_aggregator node](http://wiki.ros.org/diagnostic_aggregator).

+With the `rqt` plugin `Runtime monitor`, it is possible to retrieve all the diagnostic information, checking that the node is working as expected.

 ### Examples